SPORK ACME Server Guide

 Download

-Download the standalone binary and run the setup wizard:
+Download the installer and run the setup wizard:

 # Make executable